apache/bigtop/bigtop-packages/src/charm/hbase/layer-hbase/README.md

 -->
 # Overview

 HBase is the Hadoop database.
-Think of it as a distributed scalable Big Data store.
+Think of it as a distributed, scalable Big Data store.

 Use HBase when you need random, realtime read/write access to your Big Data.